 Avoid Over Processing & Burn On Contamination

-One of the main reasons for over processing of soups, sauces and ready meals is the extended cook times of a food factory.
+One of the main reasons for the over processing of soups, sauces and ready meals is the extended cook times of a food factory.
 In a development kitchen a chef may take 20 minutes to cook up a fresh and tasty bechamel sauce, but in the factory it can take up 40 minutes to cook.

 Steam Infusion avoids over processing by dramatically shortening cook times, better replicating a chef's saucepan.

 Furthermore, there is no fouling or burn on to the vessel because the annular design of the Vaction™ Unit allows steam to condense within the unit itself.
-The heating process does not rely on contact time between the steam and the product and it has the ability to run at comparatively higher steam pressures without compromising on efficiency.
+The heating process doesn't rely on contact time between the steam and the product and it has the ability to run at comparatively higher steam pressures without compromising on efficiency.

-Why is Steam Infusion Cooking Faster?
+Why does Steam Infusion Cook Faster?

 Put simply, Steam Infusion cooks faster because it can put more energy efficiently into a product than other technologies.